TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/SolanaTransaction.md

 > `optional` **rpcUrl**: `string`

-The RPC URL used for the transaction.
+The RPC URL used to submit and track this transaction.

 ### slot?